This summer our lifeguard patrols can't be on every beach. But with you by their side, your family can stay safe.

-If you can’t make it to a lifeguarded beach, then read our safety advice.
-Some simple steps can help you have a safe and enjoyable trip to the beach.
+Please check the current list of beaches with lifeguards on patrol.
+If you can’t make it to a lifeguarded beach, then read our safety advice below.
+Some simple steps can help you have a safe and enjoyable trip to the seaside.

 Use our find my nearest beach tool to find a lifeguarded beach near you.
 You can search by address, post code, or you can use the map to look for the closest beach to you.
 There will be information on the dates and times the beach is patrolled by RNLI lifeguards, so you know the safest time to head down to the beach.
 There is also a weather forecast and tidal information.

 So now you’re ready to hit the beach there are a few important things to remember, whether lifeguards are on duty or not.

 Beach flags and signs